Belarus in the Eurovision Song Contest 2019: Final

 Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
-Serbia was drawn to compete in the second half.
+Belarus was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Belarus was subsequently placed to perform in position 19, following the entry from Estonia and before the entry from Azerbaijan.

 Zena once again took part in dress rehearsals on 17 and 18 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Zena performed a repeat of her semi-final performance during the final on 18 May.
 Belarus placed twenty-fourth in the final, scoring 31 points: 13 points from the televoting and 18 points from the juries.